trueheart78/trueheart78.com/games.md

    * I really enjoyed the demo.
 1. [Vampire: The Masquerade - Swansong][swansong] (XSX) [_TBD_]
 1. [Wildermyth][wildermyth] (XSX/NS) [_TBD_]
-   * Not sure if coming to console but definitely interested.
+   * Console version confirmed to be in the works.

 <!-- planned-purchases:new-releases:end -->